Giftedness Testing

 Individuals seeking a gifted assessment often want to clarify whether their child meets a school board or private school’s criteria for gifted programming.
 In Ontario, all school boards require evidence/results of a standardized intelligence test completed by a member of the College of Psychologists of Ontario and providing evidence of very superior intelligence.
 However, some school boards require more comprehensive testing to establish that a child has both the cognitive ability and academic skill development to be successful in a gifted classroom.

-At CITC we provide assessment for giftedness of children 6 years old and up.
-The process of testing typically takes 3 hours and involves:
+At CITC, we provide assessments for the giftedness of children 6 years old and up.
+The process of testing typically takes 3 hours and involves the assessment of cognitive abilities through standardized testing (WISC-V) and of academic abilities (reading, writing/spelling, mathematics).

 FAQ About Giftedness